AdityaBr11/Nykaa-Clone/README.md

 This project was built using React, Chakra UI, HTML, CSS, JavaScript, Rest API,Redux,tailwind .
 It is an e-commerce web application and for running on your local environment you should follow these guidelines.

-# create-vite
-## With NPM:

-$ npm create vite@latest
-## With Yarn:

-$ yarn create vite
-With PNPM:

-$ pnpm create vite
-Runs the app in the development mode.\
-Open [http://127.0.0.1:5173/](http://127.0.0.1:5173/) to view it in your browser.

-The page will reload when you make changes.\

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-npm install
-npm run dev
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### Tools used on this project

-- Visual Studio Code

 <br />